xytrux/Nimcord/README.md

 ## Installation
 > [!NOTE]
 > This project is still heavily under development.
-Some features may or may not work and some menu's may be ugly.
+Some features may or may not work.

 > [!CAUTION]
 > This client has Vencord installed.
 Use at your own discretion.